 Next, before sending we need to make sure the recipient queue exists.
 If we send a message to non-existing location, RabbitMQ will just trash the message.
 Let's create a queue to which the message will be delivered, let's name it hello:

 '''

-Declaring queue

-queue = await channel.declare_queue('hello')
+Start listening the queue with name 'hello'

 '''

 At that point we're ready to send a message.
 Our first message will just contain a string Hello World! and we want to send it to our hello queue.